House GOP votes to oust Democrat Omar from major committee

 The resolution proposed by Rep. Max Miller, R-Ohio, a former official in the Trump administration, declared, "Omar's comments have brought dishonor to the House of Representatives."

-Democratic leader Hakeem Jeffries of New York said Omar has at times “made mistakes" and used antisemitic tropes that were condemned by House Democrats four years ago.
-But that's not what Thursday's vote was about, he said.
+Democratic leader Hakeem Jeffries of New York said Omar has "made mistakes" and used antisemitic tropes condemned by House Democrats four years ago.
+But that's not what Thursday's vote was about, he said, "It's about political revenge."

-Rep. Alexandria Ocasio-Cortez, went took it one step further, saying that the GOP's action was one of the “disgusting legacies after 9/11," a reference to he Sept.
-11, 2001, attack — "the targeting and racism against Muslim-Americans throughout the United States of America.
+Rep. Alexandria Ocasio-Cortez, D-N.Y., went further, referring to the Sept.
+11, 2001, attack as she called the GOP's action part of one of the "disgusting legacies after 9/11: the targeting and racism against Muslim-Americans throughout the United States of America.
 And this is an extension of that legacy."

 She added, "This is about targeting women of color."

+"Racist gaslighting," said Rep. Cori Bush, D-Mo.
+A "revenge resolution," said Rep. Pramila Jayapal of Washington, chair of the progressive caucus.

+"It's so painful to watch," said Rep. Rashida Tlaib, D-Mich., who joined Congress with Omar as the first two female Muslims elected to the House.

-Omar is one of the first two Muslim women elected to Congress.
-She is also the first to wear a hijab in the House chamber after floor rules were changed to allow members to wear head coverings for religious reasons.
+Omar was the first to wear a hijab in the House chamber after floor rules were changed to allow members to wear head coverings for religious reasons.

-She quickly generated controversy after entering Congress in 2019 with a pair of tweets that suggested lawmakers who supported Israel were motivated by money.
+She quickly generated controversy after joining Congress in 2019 with a pair of tweets that suggested lawmakers who supported Israel were motivated by money.

 In the first, she criticized the American Israel Public Affairs Committee, or AIPAC.
 "It's all about the Benjamins baby," she wrote, invoking slang about $100 bills.

-Asked on Twitter who she though was paying members of Congress to support Israel, Omar responded, “AIPAC!”
+Asked on Twitter who she thought was paying members of Congress to support Israel, Omar responded, "AIPAC!"

+In a May 2021 tweet, she made reference to Israel as "an apartheid state" over its treatment of Palestinians.

-The comments sparked a public rebuke from then House Speaker Nancy Pelosi and other Democrats who made clear that Omar had overstepped.
+Omar's remarks sparked a public rebuke from then House Speaker Nancy Pelosi and other Democrats who made clear that she had overstepped.

 "We have to always be willing to step back and think through criticism, just as I expect people to hear me when others attack me about my identity," Omar tweeted.
 "This is why I unequivocally apologize."